single-spa/single-spa/README.md

 ## Simple Usage
 For a full example, check out [this simple webpack example](https://github.com/joeldenning/simple-single-spa-webpack-example).

-To create a single-spa application, you will need to do two things:
+To create a single-spa application, you will need to do three things:
-1. Create a root application.
-Check out the [docs](https://github.com/CanopyTax/single-spa/blob/master/docs/root-application.md) for more detail.

-The html file:
+1. Create an html file:
 ```html
 <html>
 <body>